 The armed forces are not required to follow PUWER regulations.
 Domestic workers using or operating equipment in a private household are also exempt (unless the worker is self-employed or hired by a contractor that provides work equipment).

-Work Equipment Covered Under PUWER
+Work Equipment – What Does PUWER Cover?

 No matter where you are working, all equipment used must be controlled according to PUWER regulations.